kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Business as usual," the Colonel said.
 "Flying a desk is not my idea of 'fun'.
 I spent my career in special operation, in the field.
 At least the questions were intellectually interesting."

-"You had been reading about the wars in Iraq and Afghanistan," Swift noted.
+"You have been reading about the wars in Iraq and Afghanistan," Swift noted.

 "It provided useful insight on how to conduct asymmetrical warfare.
-This is how we are going to fight and win against the Goa'uld, not with space guns that O'Neill is so fond of."
+We cannot hope to stand up to the Goa'uld in a straight fight."

 "No starship enterprise?"

 "Oh, we'll still build starships, but we have to be realistic about confronting something much bigger than us.
 It's David versus Goliath."

-"In a way, that's how SGC conducted warfare in the series.
-We couldn't win in space, but we could win ground engagements."
+"Isn't that how we won the war against the Goa'uld in the series?"

-"I am not inclined to use fiction as evidence, Mr. Swift.
-But, yes, that's how we're doing it now."
+"I am not inclined to use fiction as evidence, Mr. Swift, even ignoring the cases of deus ex machina being used repeatedly to solve problems."

-"On another topic, how do you feel about rocketry?"

-"I know you invested in a company that's trying to make rockets reusable."

-"Right.
-I can offer you an exclusive tour."

-"Excuse me?
-I think I know a profit motive when I see it."

-"It's true that I have something to gain from all of this," Swift said.
-"But there's no other company in the world that focused on advancing space travel."
+"I heard your SG-1 is a bit like the series' SG-1."

+The colonel chuckled.
+"It's certainly the legendary team.
+But they're nowhere as unprofessional or as heroic as in the show.
+In our line of business, we considered 'heroic' bad.
+How many time do you want to risk Earth almost dying before saving the day?"

+"Aren't you the guy who got sucked in by a blackhole?"

+"See why 'heroic' are bad?
+You might get a really shiny medal for your effort, but it's likely that you will also end up in the ground."

+"Will you get one?"

+There was a pause before Cromwell answered.
+"I never thought about it until now, but I am not going to lie to you.
+I like to be acknowledged for what I accomplished.
+Who wouldn't?
+However, I am not going to let anything like that gets to my head.
+My reward is an Earth that's still not swallowed by a blackhole, and all the people on it.
+Will I get one?
+Probably, but not before SG-1."